JyothiKoushikP/project3-java-android-restapi-firebase-mobileapp/README.md

-# PROJECT: Griet Canteen Android Mobile App
+# PROJECT: Griet Cafeteria Android Mobile App

-This android mobile application is part of a college project that has been designed for facilitating online orders and cashless delivery for the college canteen system.
+This android mobile application is part of a college project that has been designed for facilitating online orders and cashless delivery for the college cafeteria system.

 ## Programming Languages / Frameworks: